If I send you my itinerary can you look at it and give me some feedback?

 Iceland really only has two seasons: winter and winter “lite”.
 For reference, I refer to winter between October-April, and summer between May-September.

 PACKING FOR ICELAND

 What kind of plug is used in Iceland?

-Iceland uses the type C is the plug which has two round pins and operates on a 230V supply.
+Iceland uses the type C plug which has two round pins and operates on a 230V supply.
 It’s easy to charge things like phones and laptops, but I suggest leaving your hair tools at home so you don’t have to deal with the hassle of converting the voltage, otherwise you will likely blow up your device.
 Most accommodations will provide a blow dryer for your use.

 This adapter is my absolute favorite because it has plugs for Europe, UK, and USA.
 It also has two handy USB outlets for extra device charging – score!

 I personally use hiking boots and recommend them for ANY time of year.
 I’m talking great grip, sturdy, water-resistant, and comfortable.